sonaliparbhoo/tree-regularization-public/README.md

+Global Tree Regularization for Interpretable Deep Neural Networks

+Wu, Hughes, Parbhoo et al, In Proceedings AAAI 2018 Please find the ArXiv copy here: https://arxiv.org/abs/1711.06178.

 # NumPy Autograd Implementation

 This repository includes a toy signal-and-noise HMM dataset and a basic implementation of the Tree-regularized GRU model in NumPy Autograd.
-Please find the ArXiv copy here: https://arxiv.org/abs/1711.06178.

 For more on NumPy Autograd, see https://github.com/HIPS/autograd.